New York’s redistricting tests Democratic opposition to gerrymandering

 “Nancy Pelosi understands the raw political calculations,” said David Wasserman, a veteran analyst of congressional redistricting for the Cook Political Report.
 “She understands the GOP is going to be aggressive and she is the farthest type of person who would unilaterally disarm.”

 Few have a bigger stake in the new maps than Rep. Sean Maloney, a New York Democrat whose job as chairman of the Democratic Congressional Campaign Committee is to ensure the Democrats keep the House.
 He also has a personal stake: Maloney would benefit from his mid-Hudson Valley district absorbing more Democratic voters.
-Although he has won reelection handily since 2014, the makeup of his district is competitive and redrawing the lines could make life easier for him.
+Although he has won reelection since 2014, the makeup of his district is competitive and redrawing the lines could make life easier for him.

 Maloney also declined an interview request, but he said in an emailed statement that Democrats won’t need to gerrymander to win in 2022 if lines are drawn fairly.
 In 2020, Democrats lost more than a dozen House seats, although their candidates won millions more votes nationwide.